iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 - Stable device workflows with predictable failure handling and user guidance.
 - Support-ready documentation of known constraints (reduces “tribal knowledge” and recurring incidents).
 - Clear user understanding of what each measurement represents (especially in trend views).
+- Confidence that “device measurement shown in the app” matches “what the device actually measured”.

 **Public-safe artifacts I can show**
 - An anonymized compatibility table (device type + OS range + major constraints).